UtkarshRanjan07/UtkarshRanjan07/README.md

-- 👋 Hi, I’m @UtkarshRanjan07
+- 👋 Hi, I’m @UtkarshRanjan
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science, Machine Learning, AI/GEN AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m graduated from National Institute of Technology Rourkela
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on real-world challenging projects
 - 📫 How to reach me ...
+Email: utkarsh.ranjan.kapsime@gmail.com

 <!---
 UtkarshRanjan07/UtkarshRanjan07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.